SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/dependencies.md

 ![See Dependencies](img/dependencies-storage.png)

 All of your dependencies are stored at the project-level.
-This means, that when adding a dependency to a single pipeline, by default it becomes available to all the other pipelines, within the same project.
-However, within each pipeline you can control, if a given dependency should be enabled or disabled.
+This means, that when adding a dependency to a single Pipeline, by default it becomes available to all the other Pipelines, within the same project.
+However, within each Pipeline you can control, if a given dependency should be enabled or disabled.

 Dependencies are natively saved within your build-system files.
 E.g. if you're using Scala, they're saved in the **pom.xml** file, if you're using Python, they're saved in the **setup.py** file.
 To customize the build system further,